-Malaria in babies is a greater cause for concern than the same to adults.
+A mosquito can disturb your health in several ways.
+It can lead to various illnesses too, one of which is malaria.
+This mosquito-borne disease is easy to cure, but if it goes unnoticed, it can even lead to near-fatal experiences.
+Malaria in adults is easier to map and cure.
+Still, when it comes to infant care, it is essential to understand the primary symptoms of malaria in babies for proper cure.
+Malaria in babies is a more significant cause for concern than the same to adults.
 In particular, children below five years of age are at an increased risk of severe complications.
-Timely treatment is of essence in preventing the symptoms from turning worse.
-Malaria symptoms in babies should be identified as early as possible to facilitate in timely treatment.
-What makes early diagnosis more important in babies is that the common anti-malarial drugs are not safe for them.
+Timely treatment is of the essence in preventing the symptoms from turning worse.
+Malaria symptoms in babies should be identified as early as possible to facilitate appropriate treatment.
+What makes early diagnosis more critical in babies is that the common anti-malarial drugs are not safe for them.

 One should know that infant care is of great importance, and delayed treatment can even lead to other serious health concerns: Following are some symptoms of malaria in babies that we need to map for proper treatment: (Symptoms of Malaria In Infants)

 Irritability: Check if the baby is more drowsy and irritable than usual.
 This symptom may be similar to colic in babies.
 So if these two symptoms are identified, make sure that you consult a doctor for better clarification.

 Food Habits: Poor appetite with troubled sleep after fever with chills, cold, shivering and rapid breathing.
 Also, one should understand that anything happening to an infant should be immediately said to a doctor for immediate care.